Boris Derjaguin

-Derjaguin became famous in scientific circles for his work on the stability of colloids and thin films of liquids which is now known as the DLVO theory, after the initials of its authors: Derjaguin, Landau, Verwey, and Overbeek.
+Derjaguin became famous in scientific circles for his work on the stability of colloids and thin films of liquids which is now known as the DLVO theory, after the initials of its authors: Derjaguin, Lev Landau, Evert Verwey, and Theodoor Overbeek.
 It is universally included in text books on colloid chemistry and is still widely applied in modern studies of interparticle forces in colloids.
 In particular, the Derjaguin approximation is widely used in order to approximate the interaction between curved surfaces from a knowledge of the interaction for planar ones.

 Derjaguin was also briefly involved in polywater research during the 1960s and early 1970s.
 This field claimed that if water was heated then cooled in quartz capillaries, it took on astonishing new properties.
 Eventually, the scientists who were involved in polywater admitted it did not exist, claiming they were misled by poorly designed experiments (Derjaguin rejected polywater in 1973).

 He is also known for having hotly rejected some of the then-new ideas of adhesion as presented by the Western bloc in the 1970s.
-His model came to be known as the DMT (after Derjaguin, Muller and Toporov) model, while the model presented by Western bloc scientists came to be known as the JKR (after Johnson, Kendall and Roberts) model for adhesive elastic contact.
-This rejection proved to be instrumental in the development of the D. Tabor and later D. Maugis parameters that quantify which contact model (of the JKR and DMT models) represent adhesive contact better for specific materials.
+His model came to be known as the DMT model (after Derjaguin, Vladimir M. Muller and Yu P. Toporov), while the model presented by Western bloc scientists came to be known as the JKR model (after Kenneth L. Johnson, Kevin Kendall and Alan D. Roberts) for adhesive elastic contact.
+This rejection proved to be instrumental in the development of the David Tabor and later Daniel Maugis parameters that quantify which contact model (of the JKR and DMT models) represent adhesive contact better for specific materials.

 In 1935, Derjaguin founded the Laboratory of Thin Layers at the Institute of Physical Chemistry of the Academy of Sciences of the Soviet Union in Moscow.
 He was the head of the laboratory until 1988, when the age limit for directors of research divisions was introduced.
 He was replaced by Vladimir Muller as the head of the laboratory.